 Using a toner after you cleanse can help remove the last traces of oil and makeup from your skin and prevent your pores from getting clogged.
 Many toners also contain skin-brightening ingredients that can fade dark spots left behind by pimples.
 Browse some of our favorite toners for acne removal below.

 The Glycolic Acid Toner from Mario Badescu contains aloe to soothe your skin and reduce redness.
-It also features two exfoliants, glycolic acid and grapefruit extract, to slough off dead skin cells and get your skin glowing.
+It also features two exfoliants, glycolic acid and grapefruit extract, to slough off dead skin cells and gets your skin glowing.
 These ingredients can also help lighten acne-related dark spots and give you a smoother, more even complexion.

-This Blackhead Power Liquid is from popular Korean beauty brand COSRX.
+This Blackhead Power Liquid is from the popular Korean beauty brand COSRX.
 It contains BHA, a powerful exfoliant that goes deep into your pores to remove excess oil and impurities.
 It can also help reduce the appearance of pores by getting rid of all the junk inside them and make your skin look brighter and healthier overall.

 In addition to BHA, this toner has willow bark water to control oil and calm the skin as well as betaine salicylate to combat the bacteria that causes acne.
 You’ll even get a dose of niacinamide, an anti-inflammatory that can ward off dark spots by preventing pigment from being transferred to the skin.